 - 3hr by motorway from central London;

 - 1hr by road from Liverpool, Manchester, Bristol and Birmingham;

 - the Lake District is a 2hr drive from North Wales;

 - Bath and the Cotswolds is a 1hr 10min drive from Cardiff;

 - Cardiff Airport has direct flights across Europe and global links with KLM via Amsterdam Schiphol airport;

 - Wales is also easily served by Bristol (BRS), Birmingham (BHX), Manchester (MAN) and Liverpool (LPL) airports;

 - Direct ferry links from Irish ports.

 Wales has good air links.
-Your clients can fly to Cardiff Airport, which has over 50 direct routes and is connected to more than 900 destinations worldwide with hubs including Doha, Amsterdam Schiphol and Barcelona.
+Your clients can fly to Cardiff Airport, which has many direct routes flown by low-cost carriers and full service airlines, and is also connected to numerous destinations worldwide via the Amsterdam Schiphol hub.